michelson/Dante/README.md

 ##Motivation:

-So far I have tried all the Medium.com wysiwyg clones out there, these are really great, and each have their pros and cons.
-[But none of them has all the features that the real medium editor provides.](http://howtox.com/medium-editor-clones-in-js/) so I wonder, How complicated could it be to write my own Medium wysiwyg clone?
+So far we have tried all the Medium.com wysiwyg clones out there, those are really great, and each have their pros and cons.
+[But none of them has all the features that the real medium editor provides.](http://howtox.com/medium-editor-clones-in-js/) So we wondered, How complicated could be write our own version of Medium's wysiwyg?

 ## Demo:

 [http://michelson.github.io/Dante/](http://michelson.github.io/Dante/)

-Until now I´ve been able to implement the following features:
+Until now We´ve implemented the following features:

 ## Features: